CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm.md

 7.Ti=Term of Agreement

+7.0.Sec=The term of this Agreement shall commence on the Effective Date and terminate on the earliest of:

+7.1.Sec=conclusion of the Purpose;

-7.sec=The term of this Agreement shall commence on the Effective Date and terminate on the earliest of (a) conclusion of the Purpose, (b) three years from the date of this Agreement or (c) the date on which a party provides notice of termination of this Agreement to the other.
-A Receiving Party’s obligations with respect to use and nondisclosure of the Disclosing Party’s Confidential Information shall survive for a period of three years following receipt of the information.
+7.2.Sec=three years from the date of this Agreement; or

+7.3.Sec=the date on which a party provides notice of termination of this Agreement to the other.

+7.90.Sec=A Receiving Party’s obligations with respect to use and nondisclosure of the Disclosing Party’s Confidential Information shall survive for a period of {PeriodOfEngagement.cl}.

+PeriodOfEngagement.cl=three years from the date of this Agreement

+7.=[01/Agt/Bit/Outline/1-3.Secs]

 8.Ti=Return or Destruction of Confidential Information